Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 Result: 50% more XP, often the same price or even cheaper.

 This works because flights via hubs (Paris CDG or Amsterdam AMS) are often competitively priced.
-The airline wants to fill the hub, so you do not necessarily pay more for the detour.
+The airline wants to feed the hub, so you do not necessarily pay more for the detour.
 But you do get an extra segment per direction.

 - Best hubs: Paris CDG (Air France), Amsterdam AMS (KLM)